 I love a good face mask.
 Often I’ll just mix up zeolite clay with a little water and olive oil.
 It helps detox the skin and clear any blemishes.
 You can also add it to a detox bath.
 I use the Purification essential oil blend from Young Living for spot treating zits.
 Works great!
 It contains tea tree oil, which works great for zits and oily skin.
 I also make face masks from honey, egg yolks, and/or avocado.
 There are tons of quick and easy homemade face mask recipes out there.
 I’ll also just make a simple yogurt face mask.
 The fats and acids in yogurt make your skin super smooth.

 Obviously, diet plays a roll in healthy skin, too.
 Certain foods, like dairy, for example, contribute to acne or problem skin.
-Eating plenty of antioxidants (think berries, brightly colored fruits & veggies, and green tea) and good fats are keys to healthy skin.
+Eating plenty of antioxidants (think berries, brightly colored fruits & veggies, spirulina, and green tea) and good fats are keys to healthy skin.
 Kick the sugar, dairy, and gluten.
 I always get a zit after I eat dairy or gluten, boo.
 A liver detox program twice yearly is great for skin.
 Toxins that have accumulated in the body contribute to poor health and poor skin health.
 Click here for my recommended detox program.

 So there you have it.
 Here’s a makeup free picture I took today as a testimonial for healthy, glowing, natural skin!